 Depends on how much you sue us.
 Please call for a free consultation.

 Are home care services covered by insurance or Medicare?

 Do I pay the caregiver directly?

-No, all billing and payment is through Ambassadors for your safety and convenience.
+No, all billing and payment are through Ambassadors for your safety and convenience.

 How is the privacy of my personal information maintained?

-WE are governed by HIPAA so privacy laws is of utmost important to us.
+WE are governed by HIPAA so privacy laws are of utmost importance to us.